Stone of Destiny (2008 film): Critical response

 Stone of Destiny received mixed reviews.
 From Canadian Film: "A heartwarming triumph for the human spirit.
 For the non-English, a powerful tale of courage, pride, and the innocence of youth."
 From Variety: "This unabashedly sentimental and outright anti-English pic is stodgy as a cheap haggis with nationalistic sentimentality."
 From The Guardian: "A wee-dram-and-bagpipes invitation to a mythical Scotland of yesteryear."
 From Screen International: "an old-fashioned, unashamed heartwarmer."
 Rich Cline from Shadows on the Wall calls it "a rousing caper adventure [that] can't help but keep audiences engaged".

 The movie won 3 awards and was nominated for 6.

 Box office

-The £6m movie took in just £140,000 in the three weeks subsequent to its release in the UK - it was never shown outside of the UK, Norway, and New Zealand.
+The film took in just £140,000 in the three weeks subsequent to its release in the UK.
+It was never shown outside of the UK, Norway and New Zealand.